tamjid-ahsan/Investment-Opportunity-for-Real-Estate-Company/README.md

 Rule of thumb
  - Go southeast part of Queens for good investment opportunity.
  - Some of the house are overvalued, and awaits correction, be careful of those houses.
+ - For maximum return
+   - Sell at the beginning of a year
+   - Buy towards the end of a year

 # CONCLUSION